Travel Routes through India: Explore India in 4 weeks

-Apart from being diverse, India is also simply large, you may have to take a few flights, Delhi – Badgogra , or Bagdogra – Kolkata to save time, since there is only have a month and so much to see and do in it.
-Travelling in the North-east could be slightly more expensive as the local transport, though very economical, is inconsistent with its timings and you may want to trade some of your other luxuries on the trip for a comfortable car ride.
+Apart from being diverse, India is also simply large.
+You may have to take a few flights, Delhi – Badgogra , or Bagdogra – Kolkata to save time, since there is only have a month and so much to see and do in it.
+Travelling in the North-east could be slightly more expensive as the local transport, though very economical, is inconsistent with its timings.
+You may want to trade some of your other luxuries on the trip for a comfortable car ride.

-Places like Khajuraho and Orchha are beautiful places to visit, make sure you’ve made travel arrangements in advance, because of the lack of options and not very great connectivity.
+Places like Khajuraho and Orchha are beautiful places to visit, but make sure you’ve made travel arrangements in advance.
+There is a dearth of options and not very great connectivity either.

 Further, depending on the time of year you are planning to travel, the North and North East can get pretty cold, especially in the mountains.
 For more information, contact us or check out our blog.
 Don’t have a month?
 Here are a few two week itineraries you could follow for North India or the South.
 For any further assistance, or for help with planning the trip of a lifetime, simply click on Plan Your trip.